Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Introduction

 \section{Introduction}

 Communication theorists are constantly looking for new technologies to increase the information rate and reliability of wireless communications.
-Chief among the technologies that blossomed into major advances is the multiple antenna technology, whose latest instantiation, i.e., Massive MIMO (multiple-input multiple-output), became a reality in 5G.
-It is thus time for the research community to look for new multiple antenna technologies to meet the higher data rate, reliability, and traffic demands in the beyond 5G era.
-Inspired by the potential benefits of Massive MIMO with more and more antennas, most of the new research directions envision the use of dense antenna arrays with large size (compared to the wavelength $\lambda$), and are taking place under different names, e.g., Holographic MIMO~\cite{PizzoASILOMAR20,PizzoSPAWC20,PizzoJSAC20,DardariHolographic}, large intelligent surfaces \cite{Rusek2018,DardariLIS}, and reconfigurable intelligent surfaces \cite{RIS,Basar2019}.
-When an antenna array much larger than the wavelength is used, a fundamental phenomenon appears: the electromagnetic propagation regime is pushed from the Fraunhofer far-field region (i.e., the receiver is at a distance $R>2 L^2/\lambda$ from the array with maximum size $L$) towards the Fresnel near-field region (i.e., with $R\le 2 L^2/\lambda$)~\cite{DardariHolographic}.
-Table~\ref{tab:near_field} reports the Fraunhofer distance in meters for planar arrays of practical size at $3$, $28$, $73$, and $142$~GHz carrier frequencies \cite{xing2021}.
-As seen, the near-field operating regime may occur at any frequency if specific (e.g., not only short- but also mid-range) applications are considered.
+Chief among the technologies that blossomed into major advances is the multiple antenna technology, whose latest instantiation, i.e., Massive MIMO (multiple-input multiple-output), became a reality in 5G~\cite{BJORNSON20193}.
+Inspired by the potential benefits of Massive MIMO with more and more antennas, most of the new research directions envision the use of dense { and electromagnetically large} (compared to the wavelength $\lambda$) antenna arrays, and are taking place under different names, e.g., Holographic MIMO~\cite{PizzoJSAC20}, large intelligent surfaces \cite{Rusek2018}, and reconfigurable intelligent surfaces \cite{RIS}.
+Particularly, the Holographic MIMO concept refers to a MIMO system which is designed to fully exploit the propagation characteristics offered by an electromagnetic channel; this definition comes from the \emph{holographic} term, which dates back to the ancient greek and literally means ``describe everything'' \cite{DardariHolographic}.